 Solar power is awesome, but it often gets hyped up.
 In reality, solar panels won’t capture as much light as they promise, and you’ll be lucky if you get 3 hours of good light in some parts of the world.

 For shorter trips, or on trips where you can refuel often, you are probably better off bringing a power bank.
 Power banks come in high capacities.
 It’s common to find power banks of 20,000mAh – enough to recharge your iPhone X approximately 6 times.
 When you calculate power/ounce, the power bank often ends up being the lighter solution.
-You can check out my upcoming article about the best lightweight power banks.
+See my picks for the best backpacking power banks.

 But there are some situations where solar makes sense as a portable charger.